 In Washington state, as in all states, citizens are not permitted to drive a motor vehicle while they are under the influence of alcohol.
 This does not, however, mean that they cannot drive after drinking anything.
-To be illegal under Washington law, drivers must have drank enough to be over the thresholds set for what constitutes drunk driving.
-This is not based on how an individual feels, but on the level of alcohol in one’s blood, or their Blood Alcohol Concentration (BAC).
+To be illegal under Washington law, drivers must have drunk enough to be over the thresholds set for what constitutes drunk driving.
+This is not based on how an individual feels but on the level of alcohol in one’s blood, or their Blood Alcohol Concentration (BAC).
 This number can be calculated using a breath test.

 The laws for BAC levels are the same in Washington as they are in many states, which is to say that the upper limit for drivers who are of a legal drinking age -— 21 and older -— is 0.08.
 It is lower for underage drivers, with the BAC limit set at 0.02, and it is also lower for commercial drivers, who have a limit of 0.04.
 Remember, it is this test, and not the way that you feel behind the wheel, that will be used in court, as alcohol does impact people differently, based on their tolerance levels, their weight and many other factors.